-Lots of homeowners are concerned about the Spotted Lanternfly lately.
+Lots of homeowners and property managers in Central PA are concerned about the Spotted Lanternfly lately.
 There are several ways you can help control the spread of this invasive pest.
 Here are four tips to get rid of Spotted Lanternfly.

 Spotted Lanternfly requires the ailanthus altissima to reproduce.
 This tree is the spotted lanternfly’s primary target.
 Because of this, the first step you should take to get rid of this pest is removing these trees from your property.
 This is a must for managing this pest!